 Seems simple enough.
 But how does that work?
 How does the body “burn off” fat – and where does the lost fat go?

-Today’s processed foods are so energy-packed that it has become really easy to take in more energy than we end up using, which means we end up with a surplus.
+One of the reasons so many people are carrying more fat nowadays is because today’s processed foods are so energy-packed that it has become really easy to take in more energy than our body uses, which means we end up with a surplus.

 What happens to the energy you take in?

-The energy contained in the foods and drinks you consume either goes straight into your bloodstream for immediate use, or to replenish energy stores in your muscles or, once those stores are full, it gets stored as energy in your fat cells.
+The energy contained in the foods and drinks you consume either goes straight into your bloodstream for immediate use – like a fast injection of fuel into our “engines”.
+This only happens for the energy we need at that moment.
+Otherwise it will be used to replenish energy stores in places like your muscles and liver or, once those stores are full, it gets stored as energy in your fat cells.

-At any given moment, you’re both storing and using energy at the same time.
-The more of a surplus of energy you have in your system, the more energy your body will be working on storing for later in your fat cells.
+It’s important to note that any given moment, you’re both storing and using energy at the same time, we always need some fuel just to stay alive.
+But the less active you are and the more energy you take in via food, the more of a surplus of energy you have in your system and the more energy your body will store for later in your fat cells.

 Where does fat go when you lose it?

 Once your body starts tapping into fat stores, the more energy you use, the more fat you lose.
-But you don’t actually lose any of the balloons inside that bucket, they just shrink inside the bucket.
-Meaning that next time you take in more energy than is immediately required they’ll fill on up again.
+But the storage cells don’t actually disappear, only the fat they contained is removed, so they shrink down.

-Fat sort of does get burned off when you lose weight.
-Just not in the way you probably thought.
+So fat sort of does get burned off when you lose weight.
+Just not in the way many people assume.

-But please don’t go thinking that you just need to starve yourself to get rid of excess fat.
-Not only is this unhealthy and unsustainable, it’s also often ineffective.
-You see, once the energy supplies in your blood start to run out your body turns to your muscles as an energy source, which can lead to muscle tissue being “burned up” as fuel.
+Losing muscle tissue is a worry for a lot of people when they are working on shedding fat because once the energy supplies in your blood start to run out your body can also turn to your muscles as an energy source, which can lead to muscle tissue also being “burned up” as fuel.
 This is the last thing you want as not only will it weaken you, it’ll cause your metabolism to slow down, meaning your body burns less energy in the future.
-Eating plenty of protein-rich foods (meat, fish, eggs, etc.) will help avoid this.
+But it’s not as common as many people fear and eating plenty of protein-rich foods (meat, fish, eggs, etc.) will help avoid it.

 Good eating and exercise, together, burn fat

-Always keep in mind that eating a healthy diet and staying sedentary probably won’t help you burn much fat.
+Keep in mind that you need to move in order use up significant amounts of energy.
+Eating a healthy diet and staying sedentary probably won’t help you burn much fat.

-You also can’t just workout and fill your body up with unhealthy food and expect to burn fat.
-Healthy portions of protein, carbs and fat, along with a well planned, progressive exercise program, is the most effective way to burn fat and slim down.
+Healthy portions of protein, fat and carbs along with a well planned, progressive exercise program, is the most effective way to burn fat and slim down.

-Does that take more effort?
+Does that take effort?
 Of course.
-But it’s worth it.For optimal fat loss you need BOTH a healthy diet and an effective exercise program Click To Tweet
+But there is NOTHING more worth investing effort in than the condition of your body – there is no aspect of your life which is not improved by you being healthy.For optimal fat loss you need BOTH a healthy diet and an effective exercise program Click To Tweet